Tracht/MakersBnb/README.md

 <img width="320" alt="MakersBnB-signup" src="https://user-images.githubusercontent.com/28805811/83120467-04587c80-a0c9-11ea-9768-45350996c04e.png">

-## To run this on your local machine
+## Installation Guide

 * Clone the repository.
+Make sure you already have a [Ruby Version Manager](https://rvm.io) installed.
 * In the command line, run `bundle install`.
 This will install all of the project's dependencies.
 * You will also need to set up the database (see below).